FabiMe/The-Mighty-Land-of-Elves-and-Dwarves/README.md

 ## Deployment (Heroku.com)

 The game can be deployed on [Heroku](https://www.heroku.com/) for online accessibility.
-Follow these steps to deploy:
-1. Create a Heroku account if you don't have one.
+1. Create a Heroku account.
-2. Install the [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli) on your local machine.
-3. Log in to your Heroku account using the `heroku login` command.
-4. In your game's directory, create a `Procfile` with the following content:
-5. Commit your changes to your Git repository.
-6. Create a Heroku app using the `heroku create` command.
-7. Push your code to Heroku with `git push heroku master`.
-8. Open your game in a web browser using the Heroku app URL.
+2. Connect github repositorie with Heroku account.
+3. Add Config Vars
+4. Add Buildpacks
+5. Activate Automatic deploys
+6. Make the first deploy manual to see if issues occur

 ## Credits